Series: Studio 60 on the Sunset Strip aka: Studio 60

 It's worth noting that even though they almost always eventually lose, the characters used for the Take That are usually painted as sympathetic and do have legitimate points that are acknowledged in universe.

 Matt gets plenty of atheistic Take That's in against Christianity, Christians, Harriet's faith, and people of faith in general.
 Everyone will tell you that.
-What no one seems to want to admit is that Harriet generally wins these arguments whenever she gets Matt to shut up long enough to EXPLAIN her position.
+What no one seems to want to admit is that Harriet generally holds her own whenever she gets Matt to shut up long enough to EXPLAIN her position.

 Token Minority: Simon and Harriet.
 He's the token black, she's the token Christian.